archesproject/arches-dev-training/slides/03-precourse-django.md

 In this lesson we will briefly discuss each of the following Django concepts with examples and an explanation of how they are used in Arches

-- Projects and Apps
-- Settings
-- Management Commands
 - Models/Proxy Models
 - Views
+- Routing
 - Templates
+- Projects
+- Settings
+- Apps
-- Routing
+- Management Commands

 ---